Younis Khan: International career

 Younis Khan made his international debut in an ODI against Sri Lanka at Karachi in February 2000, and has since played over 250 ODIs for Pakistan.
 His Test debut came during the same tour in 2000 against Sri Lanka on 26 February 2000 and played in over 110 Test matches until retirement.
 Younis was one of the few batsmen who retained his place in the team after Pakistan's disastrous World Cup campaign in 2003, but lost it soon after due to a string of poor scores in the home series against Bangladesh and South Africa.
 He came back for the one-day series against India, but failed to cement a place in the Test side.

-It was his return to the side in October 2004, at the pivotal one-down, against Sri Lanka in Karachi that laid the groundwork for his emergence as a force in Pakistan cricket.
-Younis was the top run-getter in the disastrous 3–0 whitewash in Australia immediately after and on the tour of India, for which he was elevated to vice-captain.
+It was his return to the side in October 2004, at the pivotal one-down position, against Sri Lanka in Karachi that laid the groundwork for his emergence as a force in Pakistan cricket.
+Younis was the top run-getter in the disastrous 3–0 whitewash in Australia immediately after and on the tour of India, for which he was elevated as vice-captain.
 After a horror start to the series, he came back strongly, capping things off with 267 in the final Test.
 It was his highest Test score that came off 504 balls in the first innings, to set up a series levelling victory in Bangalore.

 Apart from being an accomplished batsman, Younis is also a skilled slip fielder and a very occasional leg-spin bowler.
-Once, Craig McMillan hit Younis for 26 runs, 4 4 4 4 6 4 in an over, a then world record, during 3rd Test at Westpac Trust Park, Hamilton.
+Once, Craig McMillan hit Younis for 26 runs, 4 4 4 4 6 4 in an over, a then world record, during the 3rd Test at Westpac Trust Park, Hamilton.
 He has performed particularly well on foreign grounds, including on tours of Australia, India, England and Sri Lanka.
 In the six Tests he has played against India, Younis averages an exceptional 106, the highest average against India by a Pakistani cricketer.
 Apart from his 267 at Bangalore, Younis also made 147 at Kolkata in 2005 and a pair of centuries during India's trip to Pakistan in 2006.
-More importantly, the tour to India also showcased his potential as a future captain of Pakistan and his energetic and astute leadership has impressed many people.
+More importantly, the tour to India also showcased his potential as a future captain of Pakistan and his energetic and astute leadership impressed many people.
 Also in 2006, Younis made a century in the third Test against England at Headingley.
 On 22 January 2007, he scored a matchwinning unbeaten 67 in the 4th innings to guide Pakistan to victory over South Africa in Port Elizabeth.
 The five wicket win levelled the series at 1–1.

 In 2005, he was one of the 15 nominees for the ICC Test Player of the Year.
 He is the second fastest Pakistani in terms of innings to reach 4000 Test runs, behind Javed Miandad.
 Younis reached the milestone in 87 innings, just one more than Sachin Tendulkar took.

 For his performances in 2008, he was named in the World ODI XI by the ICC.